onefoursix/streamsets-examples/sdc/convert-json-to-csv/README.md

 ## StreamSets Example - SDC - Convert JSON to CSV
-This project provides an example of how to convert JSON files to CSV files using [Data Collector](https://streamsets.com/products/data-collector-engine/) (SDC), while preserving  fils names and record-to-file mapping.
+This project provides an example of how to convert JSON files to CSV files using [Data Collector](https://streamsets.com/products/data-collector-engine/) (SDC), while preserving  file names and record-to-file mapping.

 For example, given input files like this: